Exclusive 8-Day Photo Tour to Kenya

 Day 1: arrival in Nairobi at the Progressive Park Hotel, first meeting

-Day 3: early transfer from Nairobi to Mara Simba Lodge; lunch and afternoon game drive
+Day 2: early transfer from Nairobi to Mara Serena; lunch and afternoon game drive

 Day 8: morning game drive, then transfer to Nairobi, arrival late afternoon